top of page

 I - Pattern of Animal adaptation to extreme enviroments

-One of the great characteristics of GM is that it allows studying the association between shape and other kinds of data, such as ecological, genetic, biomechanical, or other relevant factors.
-This is useful because one of the traditional interests of evolutionary ecologists is to associate character states or different phenotypic values with environmental data (Villalobos-Leiva & Benítez et al 2020).
+One of the strengths of Geometric Morphometrics is that it allows us to study the association between shape and other kinds of data, such as ecological, genetic, biomechanical, or environmental factors.
+This makes GM especially useful in evolutionary ecology, where a traditional interest is to connect phenotypic variation with environmental gradients and selective pressures.

-For instance, ecomorphological studies have revealed constraints and selective factors affecting the phenotypic response to certain environments, how morphology influences the ecological distribution (Morphometrics and Biogeography) of a particular phenotype and evolutionary trends such as phylogenetically conserved morphologies.
+Ecomorphological studies have revealed how constraints and selective forces shape phenotypic responses to challenging environments, how morphology influences ecological distributions (Morphometrics and Biogeography), and how evolutionary trends such as conserved morphologies emerge across lineages.

 II- Invasive pest adaptation (Biological Invasions)